The best pizzas in Hong Kong

-This laid-back New York-style bar/resto has made a fairly big impact in the sleepy backstreets of Kennedy Town since opening last year.
-If you're looking to try something new then this is the place, Alvy’s mixing its local flair with classic, New York-style pizza.
-Try the Bak Gwei pie topped with gruyere béchamel, mozzarella and char siu.
+This laid-back bar and restaurant has made a fairly big impact in the sleepy backstreets of Kennedy Town.
+Alvy’s mixes local flair with classic, New York-style pizzas, resulting in pies that are distinctly different in the most delicious of ways.
+Try the Bak Gwei pie topped with gruyere béchamel, mozzarella, char siu and minced ginger.
 It’s so wrong that it’s bizarrely right.

 You’d think that this Repulse Bay resto would rest on the laurels of its beautiful setting but nay, its wood-fired pizzas are the real deal.
-A cold beer plus one of the signature Amalfitana pizzas topped with porcini mushrooms, bufala mozzarella, parma ham and rocket – taken in along with the resplendent view – is a true joy.
+A cold beer plus one of the signature pies topped with porcini mushrooms, buffalo mozzarella, parma ham and rocket – taken in along with the resplendent view – is a true joy.

 Most places selling pizza in and around Lan Kwai Fong aren’t particularly interested in breaking the mould in terms of service and pizza – they want you in and out the door as quickly as possible.
 Not so at this fancy, intimidatingly large mecca for all things Italian cuisine.
 Honestly?
-Go straight for the margherita pizza, everything else on the menu is surplus to requirements.
+Go straight for the margherita pizza.
 It’s expertly made and uses the freshest basil around, which elevates it beyond the usual grease-dripping LKF alternatives.

-This classically-leaning, High Street spot takes a no-nonsense approach to pizza with generously sized, modestly topped pizzas that should please even the most discerning fan.
-There’s a lovely burst of fresh sweetness in the tomatoes here (that’s best enjoyed in its fior de latte pizza) and the lasagne is no slouch either.
+This classically leaning High Street spot takes a no-nonsense approach to pizza with generously sized, modestly topped pizzas that should please even the most discerning fan.
+There’s a lovely burst of fresh sweetness in the tomatoes here (that’s best enjoyed in the Fior de Latte pizza) and the lasagne is no slouch either.

 Notice what’s been missing so far?
 As it stands, we’ve only delved into the Kate Moss-es of the pizza world.
-If, like us, you’re partial to a thicker specimen of pizza then Posto Pubblico’s Bronx Bomber is the pinnacle.
-Charred in an iron skillet and brought to the table in said skillet, it’s a thick, doughy beast of a pizza loaded with crumbled sausage, pepperoni, plenty of mozzarella and fresh oregano.
-You might wish you were dead after eating it, but at least you’ll die happy.
+If, like us, you’re partial to a thicker specimen of pie, then Posto Pubblico’s Bronx Bomber is the pinnacle.
+Charred and served in an iron skillet, it’s a thick, doughy beast of a pie loaded with crumbled sausage, pepperoni, plenty of mozzarella and fresh oregano.
+You might wish you were dead after eating it but at least you’ll die happy.